-A: Well what I… actually the iPhone has been a great creative instrument for me and a kind of a tool to look forward to understanding what could happen in the future.
-Because I think that the whole idea of having it, a multi-touch screen, and being able to run different applications at the same time – it’s kind of weird, it’s kind of yeah… Because, you know, anybody who gets to sit and play with the iPhone can immediately see this some real magic here – something going on.
-So I think, you know, I’m looking forward to when, filling the blank, comes out with the proper kind of multi-touch screen and, you know, hardware and software, to enable us to have the future musical instruments.
+A: Well, actually the iPhone has been a great creative instrument for me and a kind of a tool to look forward to understanding what could happen in the future.
+Because I think that the whole idea of having it, a multi-touch screen, and being able to run different applications at the same time – it’s kind of weird, it’s kind of yeah… Because anybody who gets to sit and play with the iPhone can immediately see this some real magic here – something's going on.
+So I think, I’m looking forward to when, filling the blank, comes out with the proper kind of multi-touch screen and hardware and software to enable us to have the future musical instruments.

 Q: Your second piano teacher was a Hungarian with a strong temper... so I hope you still don’t feel bad about Hungary. :-) (smiling) It’s not the first time for you, and we hope not the last, to be here in Budapest.
 Do you know some things about Hungary, our strong musical culture?

 A: Well, I mean, I’m certainly no expert.
 But I’ve been here now four-five times, walked around, and taken in the beauty of some of the architecture and the buildings and, you know, walked into the music store as where I could… which is very forecasting, classical music in this part of the world is still alive.
-So it’s, you know, it’s a wonderful thing, that’s right… lot of culture!
+So, it’s a wonderful thing, that’s right… lot of culture!

-Q: Yeah.
-You played on a Hungarian band’s album, this is the K3.
+Q: You played on a Hungarian band’s album, this is the K3.

 Q: So, how did it happen?
 Were you playing here or have you sent the tracks on the internet?

-A: I have a friend whose name is Peter Rajkai, who is a very good keyboard player who lives right here in Hungary, and he had done an arrangement to one of the Dream Theater songs on piano years ago, and we kind of met, we became friendly, and through that connection he introduced me to this other musician with whom he was working with, and asked me if I would just, you know, play a lead on his track.
+A: I have a friend whose name is Peter Rajkai, who is a very good keyboard player who lives right here in Hungary, and he had done an arrangement to one of the Dream Theater songs on piano years ago, and we met, we became friendly, and through that connection he introduced me to this other musician with whom he was working with, and asked me if I would just play a lead on his track.